amiecorso/ERCs/ERCS/erc-N.md

 ### Revocation
 Onchain Association stores MUST implement a revocation method.
 This method MUST allow either party of an Association to revoke a valid, active Association by submitting a revocation request.
+@review in the case of an SAR that was only ever signed by one party, can the other party revoke?

 In such contexts, storage contracts MUST update the `revokedAt` field of the SAR to `block.timestamp` OR the account-specified revocation timestamp, whichever is greater.
 Then the implementation contract MUST emit the following event upon accepting a valid revocation request:
 ```solidity